 Practicing Tips for Beginning Students

-Most students under 7 do not yet have the ability to self regulate and go through their practice assignments entirely on their own.
-And what each child needs may look a little different, some may need help reading & checking off their assignments in the binder, some may need help problem solving when they get stuck, some may want to play the games or lesson activities with you every day, or some may just love for you to call out encouragement as they go.
+Most piano kids will need some support establishing a practice routine.
+Whether that's sitting down with your teen and looking at their calendar to find some good practice times, or helping your young beginner with reminders to practice at a certain time each day.
+What each child needs may look a little different, some may need help reading & checking off their assignments in the binder, some may need help problem solving when they get stuck, some may want to play the games or lesson activities with you every day, some may just love for you to call out encouragement as they go, and some may need peace and quiet so they can focus.
 You know your kid best, so you'll know the best way to let them know that you're on their team when it comes to piano study.

 Warm up before playing songs -

 For new students especially, we are learning brand new concepts all the time in lessons, so we often need to circle back to those concepts to help prime beginning pianists for what to anticipate in their music.
-If your piano kid ever sits down at the piano, looks at the page and says they don't know how to play an assigned piece, that's a sign that today's practice might be better spent doing some review work on the new concepts.
-Some ideas for that: you can flip back a page & try the steps of the 'Practice on the Pathway' section, play the game in that chapter, read through the lesson activities in the first couple pages of the chapter with your child and try the suggested activities to reinforce what we learned in lesson.
-Then try coming back to the song later in the day or week when those concepts are a little more confident.
+If your piano kid ever sits down at the piano, looks at the page and says they can't remember how to play an assigned piece, that's a sign that today's practice might be better spent doing some review work on the new concepts.
+Some ideas for that:

 Short, frequent practices -

-With beginning students the songs are pretty short, and so will their practices be.
-Several quick practices throughout the week will be more beneficial than one or two long practices.
-Visiting the concepts frequently helps with retention, and quick practices keeps any frustration to a minimum so they are having fun at the instrument.
+Several short practices throughout the week will be more beneficial than one or two super long practices.
+Visiting the concepts frequently helps with retention, and keeps any frustration to a minimum.
 Know that you don't have to check off every single assignment at every single practice.
-Some days you might play through your song assignments, other days you might play the included game, some days you might improvise or play one of our rote memory pieces.
+Some days you might play through your song assignments or tackle a challenging piece, other days you might play the included game, some days you might improvise or play one of our rote memory pieces.
 It all counts as practice, and helps your piano kid learn to love playing the piano.
-I don't like prescribing a set amount of time, but as a rough guide I will suggest student practice 3 times their age (so a 3 year old student would practice 9 minutes, a 4 year old for 12 minutes, a 5 year old for 15 minutes, etc).
-With a song or two and a game or other off the bench activity, this is very do-able.
+I'm hesitant to prescribe a set amount of time for practice because effective practice is more important than running through things until a timer goes off.
+But as a rough guide I will suggest student practice 3 times their age (so a 3 year old student would practice 9 minutes, a 4 year old for 12 minutes, a 5 year old for 15 minutes, etc).
+Even with very young students, if you do a song or two and a game or other off the bench activity, this can be very do-able.

 Get off the Bench -